rocky-linux/documentation/docs/guides/contribute/style_guide.md

 This document lays out our contribution standards, including **style guidelines,** how to **structure** your document, and ways to incorporate **inclusivity** and **accessibility** into the text.
 These are the standards to which we aspire.
 As you are able, keep these standards in mind when creating and modifying documentation.

-However—and do not miss this caveat—**treat these standards as a tool, not an obstacle.** In the spirit of inclusivity and accessibility, we want to make sure your contribution has a smooth entry into the Rocky family tree.
+However—and do not miss this caveat—**treat these standards as a tool, not an obstacle.** In the spirit of inclusivity and accessibility, we want to ensure your contribution has a smooth entry into the Rocky family tree.
 We are a friendly and helpful team of documentarians and stylists, and we will help shepherd your document into its final form.

 Are you ready?
 Let’s get started!